Carlos Parra Rubio

 When Carlos was 22, a Hispanic deacon from North Carolina introduced him to Father Steve Pawelk, Glenmary's former vocation director, at a Eucharistic Congress.
 The deacon knew about Carlos' vocation hopes and about Glenmary.
 Carlos and Father Steve talked, Carlos became more interested in Glenmary, and he soon began a three-year process of discernment with Glenmary.

-As an aspirant with Glenmary, Carlos is living in Mexico, where he had been studying philosophy at San Juan de los Lagos Seminary.
-Now, in early 2013, he is in the midst of a pastoral year in direct service to his parish community.
-He will then return to the seminary and complete his degree in philosophy, Afterwards, he hopes to be able to return to the United States for his theology studies and novitiate, leading up to ordination as a Glenmary priest.
+As an aspirant with Glenmary, Carlos is living in Mexico, where he has been studying philosophy at San Juan de los Lagos Seminary.
+The year 2013 is a pastoral year for Carlos in direct service to his parish community while he waits for approval of his student visa, which will allow him to travel to the United States and study English as a Second Language (ESL) at Divine Word College beginning in January 2014.
+He would then continue on with his Glenmary priestly formation—including theology studies and the Glenmary novitiate program—leading to ordination as a Glenmary priest.

-The Mexican seminary formator told Father Steve he was very grateful to have Carlos there because he brings such leadership and maturity to the group.
-He also gained experience by serving a nearby Catholic community in many ministries—home visits, religious education, development of a choir and development of lay leadership.
-In addition, he worked at a parish in Mexico during the summer of 2010 because he couldn't obtain a visa to travel to the United States.
+The formator of the seminary told Father Steve he was very grateful to have Carlos there because he brings such leadership and maturity to the group.
+He previously gained experience by serving a nearby Catholic community in many ministries—home visits, religious education, development of a choir and development of lay leadership.
+In addition, he previously worked at another parish in Mexico during the summer of 2010.